President – Josh Geddis – Huron Perth Catholic District School Board

 Carolyn Lewis has been an elementary music teacher and administrator with the Halton District School Board.
 She has had the privilege of learning and leading with educators in regions across the province in her work as a curriculum writer and workshop presenter.
 Carolyn was the lead writer for the “Think Literacy” document and a writer for The Ontario Ministry of Education’s Music Curriculum.
 She has served on the OMEA Board for 11 years as Administrative Advisory Council Director and Vice President.
 Carolyn recently retired and is currently an occasional Principal with the Halton DSB.

 Secretary - Lesley Pontarini – Peel District School Board

-Lesley is a music specialist and teaches K-8 music in the Peel District School Board.
+Lesley Pontarini is a music specialist and teaches K-8 music in the Peel District School Board.
 She also has a private music studio where she teaches RCM piano and theory.
-Lesley maintains the OMEA Pinterest account and enjoys presenting workshops for Peel and the OMEA.
-She is an avid cook, enjoys reading and recently entered the wonderful world of motherhood.
+She has served on the OMEA board since 2017, and also serves on the Kodály Society of Ontario’s Board of Directors.
+In 2021, she co-chaired the OMEA conference, Con Fuoco, in Niagara Falls.
+Outside of music education and advocacy, she is an avid vegetarian cook, enjoys reading and sharing her love of music with her daughter.

 Laura Lee Matthie